Isabelle Thuy Pelaud, PhD

 Creative and Curatorial Works

-with Lan Duong.
-Troubling Borders: Southeast Asian Women in the Diaspora Art Exhibit.
-UC Riverside, June-Oct.
+with Lan Duong, curators.
+Troubling Borders: Southeast Asian Women in the Diaspora.
+Exhibition.
+Riverside, CA: University of California, June-Oct.
+2012.

 “Letgo.”
 Art installation.
 A Place of Her Own.
 Exhibition sponsored by the Asian American Women Artists Association (AAWA), Apr.-May.